Preemie Crochet Challenge 2020

-Before we start can we talk bonding squares for a moment?
+Before we start, can we talk about bonding squares for a moment?

 This challenge highlighted how few people were aware of bonding squares and their hugely important role!
-They seem to be more of ‘a thing’ across Europe but that needs to change!
+They seem to be more of ‘a thing’ across Europe, but that needs to change!
 These unassuming little squares really pack a punch when it comes to preemie babies and the bonding process with mum.
-Bonding squares are made in pairs so please make even number of these.
-The great thing is that they are usually between 5″ and 7″ square so don’t take a lot of time or yarn!
+Bonding squares are made in pairs, so please make an even number of these.
+The great thing is that they are usually between 5″ and 7″ squares, so don’t take a lot of time or yarn!
 Have you heard of bonding squares before?
-As mentioned they are made in pairs and used when mum cannot hold or be with her baby for whatever reason.
+As mentioned, they are made in pairs and used when a mum cannot hold or be with her baby for whatever reason.
 Mum wears one of them against her skin for a few hours so that her scent is transferred to the square.
-The square is then given to baby and mum gets the other square to repeat the process.
+The square is then given to the baby, and mum gets the other square to repeat the process.
 Baby learns their mum’s scent.
-This is so important to both mum and baby while cuddles are a no-no or very limited.
-Mum knows she is still doing something important for her baby at a time when all too often she may feel useless and frustrated .
+This is so important to both mum and baby, while cuddles are a no-no or very limited.
+Mum knows she is still doing something important for her baby at a time when all too often, she may feel useless and frustrated.
 It also helps the bonding process for both baby and mum when they can cuddle each other!
-Babies have poor eyesight but their sense of smell is just fine!
+Babies have poor eyesight, but their sense of smell is just fine!

 Free pdf downloads will always be available: